valbok/syncopy/README.md

 If new files appear, changed or deleted on a client, all clients will get synchronized.
 If to change/modify a file on the master node, all clients will get synchronized too (except removed files, they will be fetched from clients to server again)

+Note: server can be started on non existent dir, if a client will try to upload anything, the dir will be created.
+Also if the dir is not empty, all clients will download dir's files.

 # Usage

 Start the server